 In our Trust we respect our children.
-The atmosphere within our Trust is one that encourages all children to do their best and to talk freely about any concerns or worries.
+The safeguarding culture within our Trust is one that encourages all children to do their best and to talk freely about any concerns or worries.
 We provide opportunities that enable our children to take and make decisions for themselves.
-Children will always be taken seriously and listened to if they seek help from a member of staff.
+Children will always be taken seriously and listened to if they seek help from an employee.
 Our Trust encourages all pupils to share any worries or concerns with any adult in the Trust at any time.